A quantum expectation identity: Applications to statistical mechanics: Theorem and proof

 Thus, Eq. $\left( \ref{FD1} \right)$ is reduced to

 where the first sum in Eq. ($\ref{FD2}$) is easily related to the expectation of $\partial \hat{A}/\partial \gamma$ in the state $\hat{\rho}(\gamma)$,

-Then, in order to rewrite as an expectation value the second sum in Eq. (\ref{FD2}), we need to assume that $\hat{\rho}$ is a non-singular operator.
+In order to rewrite as an expectation value the second sum in Eq. (\ref{FD2}), we need to assume that $\hat{\rho}$ is a non-singular operator (Hypothesis (2)).
 This can always be done by discarding all possible zero eigenvalues of $\hat{\rho}$ and considering only those that are non-zero (i.e. non-zero probabilities).
-In this way, if we multiply $\partial \hat{\rho}/\partial \gamma$ by $\mathds{1}=\hat{\rho}^{-1}\hat{\rho}$ from the right in the second sum of Eq. (\ref{FD2}), and using the fact that
+Then, multiplying by $\mathds{1}=\hat{\rho}\hat{\rho}^{-1}$ between $\hat{A}$ and $\partial \hat{\rho}/\partial \gamma$ in the second sum of Eq. (\ref{FD2}) and using Hypothesis (1) ($[\hat{A},\hat{\rho}]=0$), we have